GROUNDED

 The Foundation

-An effective compost system sits at the heart, the foundation, of any food production effort.
-It is essential in building microbial activity and humus structure in the soil to provide healthy, nutrient rich foods.
-Yet not all composts are created equal.
+Compost lies at the heart, the foundation, of any food production effort, small or large, backyard or farm.
+It is essential to heal and restore soil that has been depleted by overuse, routine production, or common agricultural practices.
+It is key in building microbial activity and humus structure in the soil to provide healthy, nutrient-dense food.

 The Challenge

-Compost from either end of the spectrum can have detrimental effects on soil microbial life and in-turn less nutrients are made available for plants.
-It is especially problematic when these composts are applied to soils that have lost their microbial function due to years of chemical and synthetic inputs and are no longer able to properly digest and incorporate raw manures or undigested compost.
+Composts from either end of the spectrum can have high carbon content that tax microbial life and lowers nitrogen and other nutrients available to plants.
+It is especially problematic when these composts are applied to soils that have lost their microbial function due to years of chemical and synthetic inputs and are no longer able to properly digest and incorporate undigested-high carbon based composts or raw manures into the soil.

 The Answer

 Controlled Heat Compost lies in the middle of the decomposition spectrum.
 This method of composting creates an environment where heat loving thermophile bacteria and fungi live, thrive and digest rapidly when conditions are right.
+There are no visible-macro decomposing organisms or earthworms involved in this method.
 The resulting humus-structured compost plays a vital role, not only in building soil fertility, but in creating a resilient humus layer that responds to growing climate shifts through moisture retention and gradual nutrient release.
-Controlled heat compost enhances microbial activity which are the foundation for proper nutrient transfer to plants and nitrogen fixation.
-It provides insoluble and stable nutrients that release over time.
-Due to its heat capacity, this method is especially effective in killing pathogens and weed seeds, and reducing and/or isolating chemicals and GMO's.
-Controlled heat composting dates back to the 12th century in Europe and was brought to the United States in the 1930's by Ehrenfried Pfeiffer who developed some of the first municipal compost systems in the U.S. Roland Urlich has written an in-depth guide to this method, "Creating Humus on the Farm- The Controlled Heat Method of Composting" now available for purchase on this site.
+Controlled heat compost enhances and exponentiates microbial activity which is the foundation for proper nutrient transfer to plants and nitrogen fixation.
+The finished compost provides soluble and stable nutrients that release over time.
+Due to its heat capacity during processing--up to 158 degrees--, this method is effectively kills pathogens, weed seeds, and can reduce and/or isolate chemicals and GMO's.
+Controlled heat composting dates back to the 12th century in Europe and was brought to the United States in the 1930's by Ehrenfried Pfeiffer who developed some of the first municipal compost systems in the U.S. Roland Urlich, (mentor) presents an in-depth guide to this method, in his Book: "Creating Humus on the Farm- The Controlled Heat Method of Composting"- now available for purchase on this site.

 Biodynamic Compost Preparations